 Indigenous languages carry connections to lands, ancestors, traditions, and contain ecological knowledge crucial for sustainable living, medicinal practices, and traditional storytelling, enriching our collective wisdom.
 By supporting Indigenous language revitalization efforts, we not only preserve linguistic diversity but also uphold Indigenous Peoples’ fundamental rights to their languages and cultures.

-We offer this language learning opportunity in partnership with Natural Curiosity.
+We offer this language learning opportunity in partnership with Natural Curiosity and SaskOutdoors.